-FACELIFT SURGERY IN NEW ORLEANS
+FACELIFT SURGERY NEW ORLEANS

 A facelift (also known as a rhytidectomy) is a facial rejuvenation procedure that typically includes a temporal lift (lateral brow lift), cheek lift (midface and jowl lift) and/or neck lift.
 In the same operation, the temporal lift may also be extended to a medial brow lift if the patient has more advanced brow drooping.
-Dr. Velargo frequently performs several procedures in the same operation for comprehensive rejuvenation and a shared recovery period.
+Dr. Velargo frequently performs several procedures in the same operation for comprehensive facial rejuvenation and a shared recovery period.

-While all lifts that he performs include addressing the deeper facial structures, he can perform “mini-lifts” where only one or two of the main rhytidectomy components are surgically addressed.
+While all lifts that he performs include addressing the deeper facial structures, he can perform “mini-lifts” where only one or two of the main facelift components are surgically addressed.
 Mini-lifts are a great option for patients who have moderate aging on the cheek and neck areas only.

 Dr. Velargo also performs the Renaissance Lift™, which is an advanced technique that combines facelift surgery with nano-fat grafting and skin resurfacing to fully restore a youthful facial appearance.

-WHAT CAN A RHYTIDECTOMY ACCOMPLISH?
+WHAT CAN A FACELIFT ACCOMPLISH?

 - Correct drooping brows to create a youthful, refreshed appearance